 Injuries?
 What Injuries?

 Most of us could recite these warnings in our sleep.
-So why is it that so many people get hurt—and some even maimed for life—working on do-it-yourself projects?
+So why is it that so many people get hurt—and some even maimed—working on do-it-yourself projects?

 A study of nearly 300 amateur and professional woodworkers found that more than two-thirds had suffered injuries using common wood-shop tools.
 Nearly a third of those surveyed had injuries severe enough to require medical attention, and 5% had to have partial amputation of fingers or a hand.
 Offending devices included manual tools such as hammers and chisels and power tools such as table saws, jointer-planers, and drill presses.
 And those are just injuries caused by woodworking tools!